coDaniele/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-First, we add a column to indicate weekday vs weekend:
+First, we add a column to indicate weekday vs weekend in duplicate dataset activity2:

 ```r
 #Duplicate the dataset